Codecademy/docs/content/general/concepts/file-formats/file-formats.md

 ---
-Title: 'File Formats'
+Title: "File Formats"
-Description: 'File formats determine how information or data, such as text and images, are created, stored, and read.'
+Description: "File formats determine how information or data, such as text and images, are created, stored, and read."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Files'
+  - "Files"
-  - 'Types'
+  - "Types"
 CatalogContent:
-  - 'learn-the-command-line'
+  - "learn-the-command-line"
-  - 'paths/code-foundations'
+  - "paths/code-foundations"
 ---

 **File formats** determine how information or data, such as text and images, are created, stored, and read.
 Each file format has a unique extension.
 For example, a CSV (Comma Separated Values) file has the extension **.csv**.